Henri-Auguste Lozé: Biography

 Henri-Auguste Lozé was born in Le Cateau-Cambrésis in the Nord department near the French border with Belgium.
 His father is described as an industrialist and mayor.
 He studied law at Collège Sainte-Barbe and embarked on a career as a lawyer and public administrator that took in provincial postings that included deputy prefectures at Commercy, Béthune and Brest between 1877 and 1884.
 He was appointed prefect of Cantal in south central France on 5 October 1884.

 Préfet de Police 1888 - 1893

 Lozé served from 1886 to 1888 as Préfet de la Somme and from 1888 until 1893 held the politically charged post of Préfet de police de Paris succeeding the future Prime Minister of France Léon Bourgeois.
 The relationship between the Paris police and the general populace during his period of office was one of mutual disrespect and Lozé’s tenure did very little to change this perception although in 1890 there was a notable success in the discovery and destruction of a Russian nihilist plot to assassinate Alexander III of Russia.
+In April 1891, under orders from the Minister of the Interior, Lozé seized and destroyed hundreds of posters considered to be a violation of public decency.
+Many artists and their printers were charged.
+Several of Alfred Choubrac's posters were prohibited and he was brought to court along with the printers.